 Types of contests you can run

-There are numerous different types of contests that you can run on Instagram.
+There are numerous different types of contests you can run on Instagram.
 Each offers its own unique benefits, and many merchants will overlap different contest concepts for maximized results and ROI.

 Different types of contests you can run include:

-- Tag a friend in the comments: This is designed to have your followers draw in their friends who may theoretically be interested in your business.
+- Tag a friend in the comments.
+This is designed to have your new followers draw in their friends who may theoretically be interested in your business.
 It's not for every brand, but it’s easy for users and requires little effort.
 It will also give you a huge bump in engagement.

-- Follow us: This is often just a part of contest participation instead of it being the sole requirement of users, but it’s often an underlying goal for a lot of merchants.
+- Follow us.
+This is often just a part of contest participation instead of it being the sole requirement of users, but it’s often an underlying goal for a lot of merchants.
 A one-time comment isn’t bad, after all, but long-term following is better.

-- Photo contests: Perhaps the most demanding of users time, these contests also yield the highest rewards (and consequently require the most appealing prizes).
+- Photo contests.
+Perhaps the most demanding of users’ time, these contests also yield the highest rewards (and consequently require the most appealing prizes).
 They require users to submit an original photo or video, either natively attached to a contest hashtag or through contest software.
 They provide the most valuable UGC, which you can then use on your own profile later.

 Contest software: Should merchants use it?